 - at a physical and subtle energetic level through the power of sound vibration

-Both Tantric and Vedic Mantras are in Sanskrit.
+Both tantric and vedic Mantras are in Sanskrit.
 These Mantras are chanted, either out loud or silently.
 Some Mantras are chanted in devotional songs called Kirtans, such as the Gayatri Mantra.
-Many Mantras express the qualities of Hindu Goddesses, or divine figures such as Lord Shiva, many express different qualities of nature, such as the elemental forces or
+Many Mantras express the qualities of Hindu Goddesses, or divine figures such as Lord Shiva, many express different qualities of nature, such as the elemental forces.

 What is a Bija Mantra?